 Stockholm is Sweden’s largest city and the nation’s capital.
 Because it is built on a series of islands, Stockholm is a stunningly beautiful city.
 For example, it has countless lakes, bays, canals, and wetlands.

-The average high temperature in Stockholm in March is 3 degrees Celsius, or 37 degrees Fahrenheit.
+So how is the weather in Stockholm in March?
+The average high temperature in Stockholm, Sweden, in March is 3 degrees Celsius, or 37 degrees Fahrenheit.
 And at night, the temperature drops to an average low of minus 3 degrees Celsius, or 27 degrees Fahrenheit.

 Gothenburg Weather in March